MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-deploy-mqtt-broker/includes/03-exercise-set-up.md

 Update the Altair emulator to connect to your new Mosquitto MQTT broker:

 1. Copy the new CA and client certificates to the Altair emulator's *certs* folder.
 The easiest way is from the file explorer.
-Browse to the *certs* folder and open a new terminal or Powershell window.
+Browse to the *certs* folder and open a new terminal or PowerShell window.
 1. Run the `scp` command to copy the certificates from your Mosquitto virtual machine to the *certs* folder.
 The following command assumes that you copied your virtual machine's private key to the *~/.ssh* folder:

     ```bash